12 Creative Ways to Celebrate Winter Solstice

 5. Go on a Sunset Walk or Lantern Lit Night Hike

-Head outside and enjoy the fresh air during a sunset hike or grab a lantern or flashlight for a night stroll.
+Head outside and enjoy the fresh air during a sunset hike or wait until night fall and grab a lantern or flashlight for a night stroll.
 Warm up with hot chocolate afterwards.
 Many local nature centers and state parks also host lantern lit hikes during winter solstice.
 If you are local to Michigan here is a list of Lantern Lit Hikes occurring throughout the state.

 6. Create a Winter Spiral